The JKHS Parent Network is in no way officially affiliated with or run by JKHS.

 Nigel Griffiths, David Boyd and Kristian Phillips were all evidenced and deemed to be involved in the sham sacking of the teacher in question, and currently they remain in employment at John Kyrle High School having not yet been held to account.
 The school has made no announcement of any disciplinary measures taken against any of them for their actions.
 The school broke employment law and disability law, and acted with discrimination regards union activity.
 Discrimination is just as serious a matter as unlawful actions.

-Neil Pascoe, who Chaired the final Appeals Panel and sealed the sham sacking, was removed from the Trustees but promptly moved up to being one of the five Members at the school where the school list that he remains (Members sit above the Trustees).
+Neil Pascoe, who Chaired the final Appeals Panel and sealed the sham sacking, was removed from the Trustees but moved up to being one of the five Members at the school where the school list that he remains (Members sit above the Trustees).
 Companies House public records show Mr Pascoe ceased to be a Trustee on 10th November 2020, some 6 days after the Employment Tribunal verdicts broke with the school losing on all major counts and their behaviour exposed.
 However, in the Public Hearing, Mr Pascoe as part of his cross examination claimed he did not have much to do with the running of the school, this being in contradiction to the fact that at the time of answering this way in the Court of Law in July 2020 he clearly was still a Trustee, a matter of public record.

 In Mr Pascoe's cross examination he was also asked about the Headteacher's conduct and had nothing to say, no concerns.
 This despite Mr Pascoe having once lead an investigation into Nigel Griffiths shouting at a previous union rep, an investigation which resulted in Nigel Griffiths being recommended training along the lines of anger management so that future incidents of shouting at staff by Mr Griffiths were not to happen.
 Mr Pascoe also claimed in cross examination that he couldn't recall why Joyce Thomas, a long serving Chair of Trustees and Trustees had resigned after 36 years service.
 This and yet when Joyce Thomas had learned that her clearly reasoned letter of resignation had not been circulated to the Trustees by the school as it should have been, she had made absolutely sure that the Trustees received it by delivering it herself.
 Her letter described how she was disturbed over the treatment of staff at the school, so much so that she resigned with immediate effect.

-Denise Strutt, Chair of Trustees had claimed to the community that the school had received HR advice around Jo Lucas, seeming to paint a picture of a process followed with integrity, and yet the judge's statement explored how the school had NOT followed advice.
+Denise Strutt, a now resigned Chair of Trustees had claimed to the community that the school had received HR advice around Jo Lucas, seeming to paint a picture of a process followed with integrity, and yet the judge's statement explored how the school had NOT followed advice.
 The school's HR advice was coming from their external HR company, Hoople.
 One example of this deep contrast in the school's claims vs the Tribunal's findings is how in the Judge's damning statement he said:

 "At an early stage there was clear consideration given to the prospect of a capability process, and Ms Davies advice was that this would not necessarily lead to dismissal.
 She said that a disciplinary process leading to dismissal could only be the result of deliberate misconduct by the claimant and that evidence was required to sustain such an allegation.
 We concluded that Mr Boyd misrepresented the position when he said that a disciplinary allegation of this kind was recommended by Hoople"